JetC0918/activity-app/README.md

     ${URL}/question
 ```

-The response will be something like this:
+You will see the following response:
 ```bash
   "answer": "For the Family Picnic, you will need the following materials: a picnic blanket, a basket of food, and drinks.", "conversation_id": "0b21d0f3-c6df-492e-b2b3-fdf455552924,